-Caring for a loved one who is ill, disabled or older can be valuable and rewarding, but without the right support caring can have an impact on your health, your job, your finances, and social life.
+Caring for a friend or family member who is ill, disabled or older can be valuable and rewarding, but without the right support caring can have an impact on your health, your job, your finances, and social life.

 Under the Care Act 2014, local authorities/borough councils have a legal duty to provide carers with a Carers Assessment.